adam-p/markdown-here/README.md

 *Markdown Here* is a Google Chrome and Firefox extension that lets you write email in Markdown and render it before sending.

-Writing email with code in it pretty tedious.
+Writing email with code in it is pretty tedious.
 Writing Markdown with code in it is easy.
 I found myself writing email in Markdown in the Github in-browser editor, then copying the preview into email.
 This is a pretty absurd workflow, so I decided create a tool to write and render Markdown right in the email.

 <img width="700px" src="//github.com/adam-p/markdown-here/raw/master/chrome-store/markdown-here-image1.gimp.png" />